The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: The Origin of the Power Gap

-The resulting fits are shown in Fig.~\ref{fig:fano} and the best fitting parameters are given in table~\ref{tab:fano}, we do not report $A_0$ or $B_0$ since they only represent an overall scale in our fitting procedure.
-In principle, the gap can be described relatively well by a Fano-type line across all models.
-However, the fits are far from perfect.
 We see well-defined and clear gaps in all models, except in model \texttt{s28\_DD2} (bottom left panel) where the gap is shallow.
 The gap for model \texttt{s20\_L45} (top right panel) is relatively wide and this is reflected in a large $\Gamma$ value, compared to the other models, see table~\ref{tab:fano}.
 It is also clear that the gap is not void of emission, which is particularly clear for models \texttt{s15\_95}, \texttt{s20\_L45}, and \texttt{s23\_55} where we see variation of the PSD within the gap.
 The Fano shape fits well to the gap for model \texttt{s28\_DD2}, even if the gap is shallow for this model.

 In the canonical Fano formalism, the asymmetry parameter $q$ gives the line shape and the shift of the dip relative to the characteristic frequency of the narrowband resonant response~\cite{Fano_61, Miroshnichenko_10}.
 Large $|q|$ values produce profiles that approach a Lorentzian shape, while $q \approx 0$ yields a symmetric anti-resonance.
 The sign of $q$ determines if the dip is located below or above the resonant frequency~\cite{Fano_61}, negative $q$-values correspond to a dip above the resonance and positive $q$-values to a dip below the resonance.
 As discussed by Avrutsky et al.~\cite{Avrutsky_13}, vertical offsets and scaling factors, which are often used to fit data that do not go through zero, can significantly affect the physical meaning of the fitting parameters.
 In particular, the $q$ parameter in these generalised forms is no longer a direct measure of the relative contributions of resonant and nonresonant channels, and the spectral minimum is no longer strictly located at $\epsilon = -q$.
 The inclusion of background terms renders the physical interpretation of the constants more convoluted.
 Consequently, in our case, $q$ should be understood as a phenomenological parameter that captures the overall asymmetry of the line shape and we avoid interpreting our fit parameters in detail.